 Measure the height of your handrail

 You'll use this dimension to find where your brackets will be installed.
-For example, if your bracket is 1 inch high, you'll be looking to install the bracket 1 inch below the string line.
+For example, if your bracket is 1 inch high, you'll be looking to install the bracket 1 inch below the string line. -

 Find your stud locations

 If you're installing on a stud wall, you'll want to screw your brackets into the studs.
-You can find them using a magnetic stud finder and the amount of studs required will depend on how many brackets you have.
+You can find them using a magnetic stud finder, and the number of studs required will depend on how many brackets you have.
+If it's a solid brick wall, you don't need to do this.

 No matter the material of your wall, ensure you check for wires and pipes using a digital detector during this step to prevent punctures and damage when drilling.